 Dump cakes are family favorites around here and a growing category on this blog, and with good reason: they're a delicious easy dessert recipe option that uses simple ingredients.

-Also called cobbler with cake mix, they're like a sweet casserole dish, a straightforward recipe to make with most seasonal fruits.
-And who doesn't love them served with a scoop of vanilla ice cream?
+Also called cobbler with cake mix, they're like a sweet casserole dish that is even better when served with a scoop of vanilla ice cream.

 - Quick and easy.
 I can't emphasize enough how simple it is to make a dump cake.
 It comes together quickly and can be on the table in under an hour.
 A fast and convenient dessert with minimal effort.
 Make a 3-ingredient blackberry dump cake using canned filling.